About the master

 Placement & Careers

 MAPS graduates will master the complexity of European and global social challenges.
-They may find employment as analysts, project officers or policymakers, in the private and public sector, in applied research, in social research institutions, public administrations, European and international institutions, NGOs.
-MAPS graduates are fully qualified for starting an academic career in any international academic institution.
+MAPS graduates are fully qualified for pursuing an academic career in any international academic institution.

 Fees & Scholarships